Yucatan Road Trip: The Perfect 2 Weeks in Mexico

 The attractive city of Valladolid is rich in historical buildings that include the Convent of San Bernardino of Siena.

 Constructed between 1552 and 1560 this beautiful building was originally a monastery and was the first home of the Franciscan Order in Valladolid.
-Step inside for the chance to see the magnificent frescoes and stately wooden altarpiece.
+Step inside for the chance to see the magnificent frescoes and stately wooden altarpieces.

 Right in the very heart of the city, you will find the Parque Principal Francisco Cantón Rosado which features an impressive statue and shaded seating areas.